Table of Contents

 Time Management

 It seems that there is never enough time in the day.
-But, since we all get the same 24 hours, why is it that some people achieve so much more with their time than others?
+But since we all get the same 24 hours, why do some people achieve so much more with their time than others?
 The answer lies in good time management.

 The highest achievers manage their time exceptionally well.
-By using the right time-management techniques, you can improve your ability to function more effectively – even when time is tight and pressures are high.
+Proper time-management techniques can improve your ability to function more effectively – even when time is tight and pressures are high.

-Good time management requires an important shift in focus from activities to results: being busy isn’t the same as being effective.
+Good time management requires a significant shift in focus from activities to results: being busy isn’t the same as being effective.
 (Ironically, the opposite is often closer to the truth.)

-Spending your day in a frenzy of activity often achieves less, because you’re dividing your attention between so many different tasks.
-Good time management lets you work smarter – not harder – so you get more done in less time.
+Spending your day in a frenzy of activity often achieves less because you’re dividing your attention between many different tasks.
+Good time management lets you work smarter – not harder – so you finish more quickly.

 What Is Time Management?

-“Time management” refers to the way that you organize and plan how long you spend on specific activities.
-It may seem counterintuitive to dedicate precious time to learning about time management, instead of using it to get on with your work, but the benefits are enormous:
+“Time management” refers to organising and planning how long you spend on specific activities.
+It may seem counterintuitive to dedicate precious time to learning about time management instead of using it to get on with your work, but the benefits are enormous:

-• Greater opportunities to achieve important life and career goals.
+- More significant opportunities to achieve meaningful life and career goals.

 Failing to manage your time effectively can have some very undesirable consequences:

-Spending a little time learning about time-management and implementing it will save a lot of time later.
-Namely, good time management makes your personal and professional development plan show faster results.
+Spending a little time learning about and implementing time management will save a lot of time later.
+Good time management makes your personal and professional development plan show faster results.
+The Freelancer Planner is an excellent tool that can help you organize your time effectively, allowing you to stay focused and see improvements in your productivity both personally and professionally.

 Self Confidence

-Self-confidence is extremely important in almost every aspect of our lives, yet so many people struggle to find it.
-Sadly, this can be a vicious circle: people who lack self-confidence can find it difficult to become successful.
-After all, most people are reluctant to back a project that’s being pitched by someone who was nervous, fumbling, and overly apologetic.
+Self-confidence is essential in almost every aspect of our lives, yet many people struggle to find it.
+Sadly, this can be a vicious circle: people who lack self-confidence can find it challenging to become successful.
+After all, most people are reluctant to back a project pitched by someone nervous, fumbling, and overly apologetic.

-On the other hand, you might be persuaded by someone who speaks clearly, who holds his or her head high, who answers questions assuredly, and who readily admits when he or she does not know something.
+On the other hand, you might be persuaded by someone who speaks, holds his or her head high, answers questions assuredly, and readily admits when he or she does not know something.
 Confident people inspire confidence in others: their audience, their peers, their bosses, their customers, and their friends.
-And gaining the confidence of others is one of the key outcomes of your personal and professional development plan.
+Gaining the trust of others is one of the key outcomes of your personal and professional development plan.

-The good news is that self-confidence really can be learned and built on.
-And, whether you’re working on your own confidence or building the confidence of people around you, it’s well-worth the effort!
+The good news is that self-confidence can be learned and built.
+Whether you work on your confidence or build the trust of people around you, it’s well worth the effort!

 How Confident Do You Seem to Others?

-Your level of self-confidence can show in many ways: your behavior, your body language, how you speak, what you say, and so on.
-Look at the following comparisons of common confident behavior with behavior associated with low self-confidence.
-Which thoughts or actions do you recognize in yourself and people around you?
+Your level of self-confidence can show in many ways: your behaviour, body language, how you speak, what you say, and so on.
+Look at the following comparisons of standard confident behaviour with behaviour associated with low self-confidence.
+Which thoughts or actions do you recognize in yourself and the people around you?

 Confident Behavior

-• Doing what you believe to be right, even if others mock or criticize you for it.
+- Doing what you believe is right, even if others mock or criticize you.

 Behavior Associated with low Self-Confidence

-• Governing your behavior based on what other people think.
+- Governing your behaviour based on what other people think.

-• Working hard to cover up mistakes and hoping that you can fix the problem before anyone notices.
+- Working hard to cover up mistakes and hoping you can fix the problem before anyone notices.

 Communication Skills

-Good communication is important at every step of your career and life.
-Therefore, it requires a lot of effort in your personal and professional development plan.
+Good communication is essential at every step of your career and life.
+Therefore, your personal and professional development plan requires a lot of effort.
 These are the top communication skills that recruiters and hiring managers want to see on your resume and cover letter.
 Highlight these skills with a customizable resume template and demonstrate them during job interviews, and you’ll make a solid first impression.
 Continue to develop these skills once you’re hired, and you’ll impress your boss, teammates, and clients.

 Listening